 Location: Chicago, Illinois, United States

-Margaret I. McCurry, President of Tigerman McCurry Architects, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in architecture.
+Margaret I. McCurry, Partner of Tigerman McCurry Architects, has been recognized by Marquis Who’s Who Top Executives for dedication, achievements, and leadership in architecture.

 One of Ms. McCurry’s favorite parts of the job is building her network of friends and peers.
 Her work puts her very much in the public eye, and has led her to have connections all over the country.
 She lectures frequently, was one of the founding members of the design excellence program for the General Services Administration in Washington, D.C., and is a fellow of the American Institute of Architects.
 Additionally, Ms. McCurry continues to serve on the woman’s board at the University of Chicago and as a mentor to females hoping to enter the profession.
 This has given her a lot of people to travel and correspond with, which has made for a very interesting life.

 Another way Ms. McCurry has expanded her reach is through literature and exhibitions.
 She authored books like “Margaret McCurry: Constructing 25 Short Stories” and “Distillations: The Architecture of Margaret McCurry,” and contributed numerous articles to the Chicago Architectural Club Journal.
 She was also the designer and contributor of architectural exhibits at the Art Institute of Chicago, the Chicago Historical Society, the Gulbenkian Foundation in Portugal, the Chicago Athenaeum, the Gwenda Jay Gallery, and the Women of Design Traveling Exhibition.
 Some of her works reside in the permanent collections of the Art Institute of Chicago and the Deutsches Architektur Museum in Germany.